 This is a full-time job with benefits including health, dental, vision, life insurance, 401k, paid days off and paid holidays

 HealthFirstBluegrass Inc., a Federally Qualified Health Center (FQHC), provides a myriad of high-quality culturally and linguistically appropriate services to diverse and low-income populations throughout Lexington KY.
 We provide medical, dental, pharmaceutical, mental health, integrated health services, family and social services, and health education for all age groups.
 We are committed to ensuring the human right of accessible primary medical care through advocacy and community empowerment.
-We are currently seeking a Medical Assistant, Certified (CMA, MA-C).
-This position will be located in the Pediatrics Clinic at our Southland Drive Clinic.
+We are currently seeking a RN/Nurse Specialist.
+Bilingual preferred but not required.
+This position will be located in Adult Health at our Southland Drive Clinic.
 This position will require work flexibility.

 ESSENTIAL DUTIES and RESPONSIBILITIES